Sincipherr/Blogging-Platform-API/README.md

 ---
 <br>

+## Features

+- User can upload Blog
+- User can watch other user blog
+- User can comment on other blog
+- User can follow other user
+- Easy to manage details, update, delete, get all blog

 ## New in this project

 - I have used MySql - Database in this project which will we can link to sql workbench which is persistance database,data will stored remotely
 - I have used Authentication, which will produce token, which we can use to verify user all the time.
+-

 ## Project Summary